 How you invest and how much you can consistently spend in retirement are interdependent.
 Investing too conservatively puts a portfolio at risk of running out of money at a 4% initial withdrawal rate.
 Withdrawing 5% or 6% may not be sustainable even with more aggressive portfolios, especially if markets fall during early retirement years.

-Instead of holding a static mix of investments or withdrawing a set amount each year, you may want to consider a more flexible approach that allows you and your advisor to adjust as circumstances change.
+Instead of holding a static mix of investments or withdrawing a set amount each year, you may want to consider a more flexible approach that allows you and your financial professional to adjust as circumstances change.
 This can better reflect how your spending will shift as you age, factoring in the likelihood that you will tend to spend less during down markets and more when your investments recover and enable you to adjust your portfolio as markets and your time horizon evolve.